-To help relieve concerns and restore confidence following this incident, we have secured the services of Kroll to provide identity monitoring services at no cost to you for two (2) years.
+To help relieve concerns and restore confidence following this incident, the Buffalo Public Schools has secured the services of Kroll to provide identity monitoring at no cost to you for one year.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.

-Visit <<IDMonitoringURL>> to activate and take advantage of your identity monitoring services.
+Visit https://enroll.idheadquarters.com to activate and take advantage of your identity monitoring services.

-You have until <<Date>> to activate your identity monitoring services.
+You have until [Date] to activate your identity monitoring services.